-Derek DeSha Cases Referred: 148
+Derek DeSha Cases Referred: 151

-Mary Grace Capps Cases Accepted: 84
+Frances Whitaker Cases Accepted: 86

-Samantha Keeling Graduates: 21
+Brandon Bentley Graduates: 23

-Valerie Fisher Graduate Success Rate: 83%
+Valerie Fisher Graduate Success Rate: 84%

-Court Officers: Court Costs Waived: \$38,167
+Court Officers: Court Costs Waived: \$39,233

 Lovie Hurt Jr.

 Pat Stockdale

-support, 16 new veterans were supported and received the assistance they needed to return to life as a productive citizen.
+supported and received the assistance they needed to return to life as a productive citizen.

 In the new battlefields America faces, those in military service are exposed to warfare and experiences never previously encountered.
 Growing numbers of veterans returning from service face specific mental challenges as a result of fighting to defend our nation in an evolving and dangerous world.
 The methods by which we work to return them to full participation in society are crucial and the Davidson County Veterans Court is employing these new methods.
-It is the mission of the court to fulfill our nation's commitment to the men and women who chose to defend our way of life.
+It is the mission of the court to fulfill our nation's commitment to the men and women who chose to defend our way of life to leave no one behind.